-As of December 31, 2019, we had a total of 1,693 employees, including temporary employees and dedicated sales contractors, of which 883 were in operations, 411 in marketing and sales, 150 in finance, information technology, human resources, corporate and facilities and 249 in product development.
+As of March 31, 2020, we had a total of 1,694 employees, including temporary employees and dedicated sales and software developer contractors, of which 754 were in operations, 432 in marketing and sales, 311 in product development and 197 in finance, information technology, human resources, corporate and facilities.
 Our product development team includes employees working on product design, definition, compatibility testing and qualifications.
 We typically engage temporary workers and a limited number of independent contractors when necessary in connection with a particular project or order, to meet seasonal increases in demand or to fill vacancy while recruiting a permanent employee.
 None of our employees is currently represented by a labor union or is covered by a collective bargaining agreement with respect to his or her employment.
 To date we have not experienced any work stoppages, and we consider our relationship with our employees to be good.